 Health Benefits of Amla

-Amla (Emblica officinalis), also known as Indian gooseberry or dhatri fruit, offers remarkable health benefits.
-Widely used in ancient Ayurvedic medicine of the Indian subcontinent, this small, green, sour fruit is often called the “fruit of life” for its healing and rejuvenating properties.
+Amla (Emblica officinalis), also known as Indian gooseberry or dhatri fruit, is a nutrient-rich superfood with remarkable health benefits.
+For thousands of years, it has held a prominent place in the ancient Ayurvedic medicine system of the Indian subcontinent, where it is often referred to as the “fruit of life” for its extraordinary healing and rejuvenating properties.

 In Ayurveda, Amla is referred to as “Rasayana”, meaning – something that rejuvenates the body.
 It not only supports the body but also helps maintain balance in the mind and soul.